 In the semester that the dissertation is submitted, the student will pay a \$250.00 external reader fee and a \$500 style reader fee.
 Students will also pay for two library copies of the dissertation, plus any additional copies desired.
-Each copy is \$50.

 ETD Administrator is a site for students to submit their ETD (electronic thesis or dissertation) for publishing.
-Go to https://www.etdadmin.com/main/home?siteId=1153.
+The step-by-step process instructions will be given to the student at his or her oral examination; the student may also contact the Doctoral Office for further guidance.